Particular/docs.particular.net/servicecontrol/containerization/index.md

 `docker run -v c:\servicecontrol\license\:%PROGRAMDATA%\ParticularSoftware\ [imagename]`

-As the above command shows, ServiceControl will look for the license file in OS specific folders as can be found [in our documentation](https://docs.particular.net/nservicebus/licensing/#license-management-machine-wide-license-location).
+As the above command shows, ServiceControl will look for the license file in OS specific folders as can be found [in the documentation](/nservicebus/licensing/#license-management-machine-wide-license-location).

 ## ServiceControl maintenance